FrancisCrickInstitute/DESdemonA/README.md

 - `trt.vs.ctrl` chooses one baseline (which we can select with an additional `ref` argument, rather than having to `relevel` the data) and compares everything else against it.

+- `mean_chg` looks to see if splitting the levels at any particlar point reveals a change between levels before vs after that breakpoint, so amongst other things would test if the average of the _vehicle_ and _control_ was different from the average of the _standard_ and _novel_ treatment.

+- `eff` tests whether each individual level is different from the average of the remaining levels.

 When we don't have an interaction term in our model, this is everything we'd ever need, as for example the difference between